Leica X Typ 113 vs Sony A6500

 |Leica V-LUX 2||Y||stereo||mono||-||-||mini||2.0||-||-||-||Leica V-LUX 2|

 |Sony RX1R||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony RX1R|

 |Sony NEX-7||Y||stereo||mono||Y||-||mini||2.0||-||-||-||Sony NEX-7|

 It is notable that the A6500 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the X Typ 113 does not offer wifi capability.

-Both the X Typ 113 and the A6500 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the A6500 followed on from the Sony A6300.
+The X Typ 113 is a recent model that features in the current product line-up of Leica.
+In contrast, the A6500 has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the A6500 was succeeded by the Sony A6600.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Leica and Sony websites.